nicolacimmino/PLC-14500/assembler/programmers_guide.md

 in `OUT0` doesn't affect `IN0`, as one would expect.).
 The `SPR` is useful to store values we want to persist and use in different parts of our program.

-The ladder diagram for an industrial motor start/stop contol would look like this:
+The ladder diagram for an industrial motor start/stop control would look like this:

 ![example_3](../documentation/ex3_latch.png)